 At UCSB, we believe that belonging is a core value.

 Every student should be able to join or maintain membership in an organization without being humiliated, degraded, pressured, or physically harmed.
-Hazing runs counter to our beliefs, the UCSB Campus RegulationsUC systemwide policy, and California State law, and it harms both victims and the greater campus community.
+Hazing runs counter to our beliefs, the UCSB Campus RegulationsUC systemwide policy, and California State law, and Federal Law and it harms both victims and the greater campus community.

-In keeping with campus values, UCSB became a member of the fourth cohort of the National Hazing Prevention Consortium beginning in fall 2021.
+In keeping with campus values, UCSB was a member of the fourth cohort of the fourth cohort of National Hazing Prevention Consortium from fall 2021 to spring 2024.

 Image